-2018-2019 Parent and Student Acknowledgement Form
+2021-2022 Parent and Student Acknowledgement Form

-Student Name: ID# Grade:
+Student Name:

+ID#

+Grade:

+\\\\\

 SECTION ONE - Emergency Release

-reason, it is important for you to discuss with your chil on occasions when school closes early, we need to know d what to do if stu ow in advance ho normal, parents m oss of heat or water, or other unexpected happenings.
-For this udents are released early.
-In order to keep the phone lines free w to send your child home from school.
-If a student will leave ust provide further instructions to the school within 10 days of (Initial)
+At times, it is necessary for school to close early because of weather, loss of heat or water, or other unexpected happenings.
+For this reason, it is important for you to discuss with your child what to do if students are released early.
+In order to keep the phone lines free on occasions when school closes early, we need to know in advance how to send your child home from school.
+If a student will leave school during an emergency in a manner other than normal, parents must provide further instructions to the school within 10 days of enrollment or the first 10 days of the academic school year.

+(Initial) \\\\\

 SECTION TWO -Web Publications / Photo / Videotape

-and television.
-This may include, but is not limited to, activities.
-In addition, exemplary student work, student durations, or eligible students may make a written req , honor roll lists, y dent pictures ma quest to the princi ments and activities through various media such as newspapers rearbooks, and photographs of classroom and/or extracurricular by be published on school-sponsored websites.
-Parents, legal pal of the school where a student is enrolled, within the first 10 udent work not be taken for use in local newspapers, school (Initial)
+Paulding County School District publicizes students' outstanding achievements and activities through various media such as newspapers and television.
+This may include, but is not limited to, honor roll lists, yearbooks, and photographs of classroom and/or extracurricular activities.
+In addition, exemplary student work, student pictures may be published on school-sponsored websites.
+Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled, within the first 10 days of the academic school year, to request their child's picture/student work not be taken for use in local newspapers, school newsletters, schools websites, etc.(Initial)

-SECTION THREE -Mass Notifications
+SECTION THREE - Mass Notifications

-messages and email.
-Signing off on the handbook a guardians, or eligible students may make a written re cknowledgement equest to the prii fications.
-The nu n system.
-This may include, but is not limited to, phone calls, text opts parents into receiving these notifications.
-Parents, legal ncipal of the school where a student is enrolled to have their mber identified in that request will still receive emergency and informational) at any time.
+At times it is necessary for the Paulding County School District to contact parents in regard to emergencies, district notifications, school closings and other events that necessitate utilizing a mass communication system.
+This may include, but is not limited to, phone calls, text messages and email.
+Signing off on the handbook acknowledgement opts parents into receiving these notifications.
+Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled to have their number removed from receiving informational notifications.
+The number identified in that request will still receive emergency notifications.
+Parents may opt-out of receiving notifications (emergency and informational) at any time.

+(Initial) \\\\\

+SECTION FOUR - PARENT ACKNOWLEDGEMENT

+This is to verify that I have received a copy of the Paulding County School District Student & Parent Handbook for the current school year.
+I have reviewed the information contained therein with my child concerning:

+- The Family Educational Rights and Privacy Act (FERPA); - Protection of Pupil Rights Amendment of 1978 (PPRA); - The "Right to Know" Professional Qualifications Notification; and - Paulding County School District Policies: JCDB (Student Dress Code), JD (Student Discipline), JD-R (2), Student Code of Conduct Elementary, JB (Student Attendance), and IFBGA (Internet Acceptable Use).

 (Initial)

-SECTION FOUR - PARENT ACKNOWLEDGEMENT

-I have reviewed the information contained therein with The Family Educational Rights and Privacy Act Protection of Pupil Rights Amendment of 197 The "Right to Know" Professional Qualification t (FERPA); 8 (PPRA); ns Notification; an 5 (Student Dress Co d ode), JD (Student Discipline), JD-R(2), Student Code of Conduct

-Print Name (Parent of Guardian) (Initial)
+Print Name (Parent of Guardian)

 Parent / Guardian Signature Date

 Student Signature (age 10 or older, required) Date

 Student's Homeroom Teacher: